tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 [Elixir - EPMD]({% post_url 2017-09-02-elixir-epmd %})
 for explanation of how this could happen and how to fix it.

-[phoenix] The task "phx.new" could not be found
+[Phoenix] The task "phx.new" could not be found
 -----------------------------------------------

 ```sh